lcabaceira/psg/apps/psg-alfresco/README.md

 application overlay Readme
 ===

-This is the alfresco repository overlay module
+The alfresco repository overlay module

 This module allows to perfom overlays to the Alfresco repository web-application.<br/> It can :